Inconsistency of a realistic interpretation of quantum measurements: A simple example: The Example

 where $|m\rangle_i$ represent an eigenstate of $S_i$ (the $i$-th component of the particle spin) with eigenvalue $m\hbar$ \cite{cohen}.
 So there is a nonzero probability that a measurement of $S_z$ performed on a particle in this state results in $2\hbar$, as depicted in Fig. 1.
 In this paper we criticize possible realistic interpretations about the system ontological physical state at the time between these two measurements.

-As we show in the following, we have to abandon at least one of the two following assertions related to the system ontological state between the two Stern-Gerlach measurements depicted in Fig. 1: \begin{itemize} \item (a) the quantity $S_x=2\hbar$ has an objective reality for a system in the state of Eq. (\ref{state}); or \item (b) a measurement of $S_z$ reveals a pre-existing value for this quantity. \end{itemize} The reason is simple: If both assertions above are true, we conclude that $S_x^2=S_z^2=4\hbar^2$ at a time between the measurements in the treated example, such that
+As we show in the following, we have to abandon at least one of the two following assertions related to the system ontological state between the two Stern-Gerlach measurements depicted in Fig. 1: \begin{itemize} \item (a) after the measurement of $S_x$ we have an objective reality associated to the value obtained in the experiment; or \item (b) a measurement of $S_z$ reveals a pre-existing value for this quantity. \end{itemize} The reason is simple: If both assertions above are true, we conclude that $S_x^2=S_z^2=4\hbar^2$ at a time between the measurements in the treated example, such that

 since the possible values that $S_y^2$ can assume are positive or zero.
 However, for a spin-2 particle a measurement of $S^2$ must result in $6\hbar^2$, what leads us to the conclusion that Eq. (\ref{sum}) is incompatible with quantum mechanics.
 So at least one of the two assertions (a) or (b) stated above must be false.